mvcisback/bdd2dfa/README.md

 and returns a DFA from the [`dfa` package](https://github.com/mvcisback/dfa).

-Formally, the resulting `DFA` objects are quasi-reduced BDDs (QDDs) where the label of non-leaf states in the original BDD is `None` and all leaves self loop.
+Formally, the resulting `DFA` objects are quasi-reduced BDDs (QDDs) where all leaves self loop and the label of states is a tuple: `(int, str | bool)`, where the first entry determines the number of inputs until this node is active and the second entry is the decision variable of the node or the BDD's truth assignment.

 <!-- markdown-toc start - Don't edit this section.
 Run M-x markdown-toc-generate-toc again -->